JKorf/CryptoClients.Net/README.md

 ### Using the client
 There are multiple options for accessing exchange API's.
 Options 1 and 2 allow access to the full exchange API while option 3 uses a common interface which allows exchange agnostic requesting, but is therefor limited in functionality.
-Option 3 is currently only supported for the Spot REST API's.
 ```csharp
 // Option 1
 // Use exchange clients directly, full functionality